 Model number: A1181

-*) 4 GB is reported by these systems, but only 3 GB will be usable.
+*) 4 GB is reported by these systems, but will be usable.

 The blackbook came equipped with a modest (for its day) array of connections and ports.
 Shown in the photo is the left side of the computer, featuring (from left to right): the MagSafe charger connector, Ethernet port, Mini-DVI, Firewire 400, 2 x USB 2.0, 3.6 mm microphone and stereo headphones jacks, and Kensington lock.
 Absent are SD card and Express Card slots.
 On the right side of the machine is the DVD drive and on the front is an infrared detector for use with an Apple remote control.